North Korea FAQ

 Electric plugs are 220 volts, and the plug sizes are the same ones used in Western Europe.
 If you have different plugs, your hotel can provide adaptors for you.

-Can I take my cellphone, smartphone, tablet, e-reader and laptop?
+Can I take my smartphone, tablet, e-reader and laptop?

 These devices are completely fine to bring into the DPRK.
-As a tourist you are unable to purchase a local simcard but you are able to make international phone calls (yes, this also includes USA) or send emails out from certain hotels around the country.
+As a tourist you are unable to purchase a local sim card but you are able to make international phone calls (yes, this also includes USA) or send emails out from certain hotels around the country.
 Satellite phones are illegal to bring inside North Korea.
+Who knows, you just might enjoy a digital detox too.

 What to wear to Kumsusan Palace of the Sun (Mausoleum)?

 The mausoleum is a very important place for North Koreans.
 It’s important that you show respect when visiting.
 ‘Smart casual’ is an easy description of the minimum dress code.
-You don’t have to wear a suit or formal dress, but definitely no jeans or sandals.
+You don’t have to wear a suit or formal dress, but definitely no jeans, sandals or brightly coloured trainers.
 Ties are not required, but your Korean guides will appreciate the effort.
 Pants with a shirt or blouse would be a perfect choice!
 You will not be allowed to bring anything inside the Mausoleum bar your wallet, so please leave your cameras, cigarettes etc on the bus.
 The same rules apply to the International Friendship exhibition in Mt Myohyang and the Korean National Treasure house.

 Not only do we arrange all of your tickets, but they are usually included in the price of your tour (NB flights generally incur an extra charge).
 Please keep in mind that particularly during peak season, train & flight tickets can be quite difficult to get hold of, so the later you book the harder they are to get.
 YPT reserve the right to change, or provide a suitable alternative transport solution should this occur.